SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-5-1-loops/for-loop/for-loop/example-numbers-from-1-to-100.md

 # Example: Numbers from 1 to 100

 Write a program that **prints the numbers from 1 to 100**.
-The program does not accept input and prints the numbers from 1 to 100 sequentially, one on each row.
+The program does not accept input and prints the numbers from 1 to 100 sequentially, each on a separate line.

 ## Hints and Guidelines